 Videos still available on a limited basis through UC-Davis for $15, plus shipping and handling.
 To order, follow the directions at http://www.vetmed.ucdavis.edu/products/videos.cfm and download their order form at http://www.vetmed.ucdavis.edu/products/order_form.pdf.

-Spay and neuter surgery for feral cats requires slightly different protocols that reflect their unique circumstances.
-The following are some protocols you should consider implementing when treating feral cats.
+Spay and neuter surgery for community cats requires slightly different protocols that reflect their unique circumstances.
+The following are some protocols you should consider implementing when treating community cats.

-- Require that feral and stray cats come into the clinic in traps.
-A policy that requires cats to be brought to the clinic in a trap ensures the safety of the staff, veterinarian, and cats and makes it easier to treat the cats.
+- Require that community cats come into the clinic in traps.
+A policy that requires cats to be brought to the clinic in a trap ensures the safety of the staff, veterinarian, and cats, and makes it easier to treat the cats.

 The dosage of TKX is 0.25 ml per cat IM.
 Do not exceed 0.3 ml per cat.
 For very small kittens, use 0.15-0.2 ml.
 This provides approximately 30 minutes of anesthetic time.
 If additional time is required, isoflurane should be used.